Who Is the Average Online Reader, and What Do They Want!?

 - Help readers scan to find what they're looking for.
 Format your text to help them get their answers asap.
-Don't try to trick them into staying longer or beat them by hiding the information, like Easter eggs buried in text: Join them and lay all your main points out in the open.
+Don't try to trick them into staying longer or beat them by hiding the information, like Easter eggs buried in text: lay all your main points out in the open.
 Break long blocks of text into smaller sections with accurate and catchy subtitles, organize ideas into numbered or bulleted lists, and use tables to convert your content into something that can be understood in one eyeful.
 Mobile readers love lists!
 Braveen Kumar has some great tips.

 - First things first.
 Always reveal the most important information first, then work your way down to least important so the lower you scroll, the more tangential the ideas might be.

 - It's a nutshell, not a dissertation.
-Long-winded lectures and epic think pieces will always have their place online, but you're probably not writing that type of epic content.
+Long-winded lectures and epic think pieces will always have their place online, but you're probably not writing that type of content.
 On the HubPages network, average length of our most-trafficked articles is 1,500 words.

 - Cut the flab.
 Short, powerful sentences are preferable to convoluted verbal gymnastics.
 Active writing is more engaging than passive voice.
-Don't waste anyone's time with flabby writing.

 - Give readers ample opportunity to engage.
 Engagement is when readers feel excited or inspired enough to do something: read more, scroll down, look at, watch, vote, or comment.
-Add elements like ratings capsules, polls, infographics, images, videos, and provocative discussion questions to invite readers to participate actively on the page.
+Add elements like ratings capsules, polls, infographics, images, videos, and provocative discussion questions to invite readers to participate actively on your page.

 - Put yourself in your reader's shoes.
-Instead of only thinking like a writer (or an SEO expert), try to imagine your readers' impressions when they find your page, and make sure every eyeful offers them a little thrill.
+Instead of only thinking like a writer (or an SEO expert), try to imagine your readers' impressions when they find your article, and make sure every eyeful offers them a little thrill.
 Offset more detailed sections with something short and sweet.
 Sprinkle visuals here and there to keep readers scrolling down.
 Do at least one edit with the reader's perspective in mind.